 An MSP is a third-party which takes over the responsibility of your external workforce management completely from your company’s HR and procurement teams.

-While many companies employ an MSP and a VMS together to get the full benefit of outsourcing, outsourcing your contingent workforce management program to an MSP, in many cases, is a huge undertaking.
-That’s why many companies are opting to use just a VMS solution to automate and centralize their external workforce management processes while still continue to manage the actual hiring of contractors in-house.
+While many companies employ an MSP and a VMS together to get the full benefit of outsourcing.
+Outsourcing your contingent workforce management program to an MSP, in many cases, can have a lot of benefits but can also be a larger undertaking.

+Organizations that want to continue to manage the actual hiring of contractors in-house may opt to use just a VMS solution to automate and centralize their external workforce management processes.
 A VMS will collect requisitions from managers, automate transactions, facilitate onboarding and consolidate your vendors in one location.
 A VMS stores all of this data (and much more) to support each stage of your non-employee workforce management process.

 These optimized processes lead to improved visibility into your contingent workforce, increased efficiencies, consolidation of vendors, better reporting and analytics of vendor relationships, as well as increased cost savings.